-The County Council is made up of 70 councillors (sometimes called members) who are each elected every 4 years to represent one electoral division.
-The Council is controlled by the Conservatives and the political composition is:
+The County Council is made up of 70 councillors (sometimes called members) who are each elected every four years to represent one electoral division.
+The County Council is controlled by the Conservatives and the political composition is:

 - Conservative: 56